proyecto26/dotnet-documentation/README.md

 * **Cross-cutting concerns:** are aspects of a program that affect other concerns.
 * **DDD:** Domain Driven Design.
 * **DRY:** Don't repeat yourself.
 "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system".
+* **YAGNI:** You aren't gonna need it.
+"Always implement things when you actually need them, never when you just foresee that you need them".